Native Languages of the Americas: Haida Indian Legends, Myths, and Stories

-(Xhuuya or Nankil'slas): Raven is the culture hero of the Haida and other Alaskan Indian tribes.
+(Xhuuya or Nankil'slas): Raven is the culture hero of the Haida mythology.

 He is a revered and benevolent transformer figure who helps the people and shapes their world for them,

-but at the same time, he is also a trickster character and many Raven stories have to do with
+but at the same time, he is also a trickster character and many Haida stories about Raven have to do with

 his frivolous or poorly thought out behavior causing trouble for him and the people around him.